tomMoulard/python-projetcs/mcq/README.md

 ```

 ## MCQ file format
-It is a list of questions to asklike:
+It is a list of questions to ask like:
 ```mcq
 log2(128) =
 -13